Peck Expeditionary Learning School

 Architecture|Interior Design

-The new Peck Elementary School is intended to strengthen programming in the urban district by developing spaces that support an Expeditionary Learning model and provide more equitable access to high-quality facilities.
-Built on the same site as the previous building, the flagship K-8 facility will have five learning communities that cluster similar grade levels together, allowing for co-teaching and age-appropriate collaboration.
+The new Peck Expeditionary Learning School strengthens programming at Guilford County Schools by developing spaces that support an expeditionary learning model and provide more equitable access to high-quality facilities.
+Built on the same site as the previous building, the flagship K-8 facility has five learning communities that cluster similar grade levels, allowing for co-teaching and age-appropriate collaboration.